benfrick/docs-portfolio/src/doc/getting-started/using-nike-apis.md

 Examples error responses are provided below, along with the status code and scenario in which they occurred.
 A few considerations:

-- Some of the examples are API-specific and therefore cannot be assumed to be universal to all NDe APIs.
+- Some of the examples are API-specific and therefore cannot be assumed to be universal to all Nike APIs.

 - Not all HTTP responses include a body, and those are indicated below.